lerdmann1601/HERA-Matlab/paper/paper.md

 The HERA algorithm operates on paired datasets (e.g., multiple methods applied to the same subjects).
 The core ranking logic proceeds in stages:

-1.  **Significance and Relevance Check:** For every pair of datasets, HERA performs a Wilcoxon signed-rank test corrected for multiple comparisons using the Holm-Bonferroni method.
+1.  **Significance and Relevance Check:** For every pair of datasets, HERA performs a Wilcoxon signed-rank test [@Wilcoxon1945] corrected for multiple comparisons using the Holm-Bonferroni method [@Holm1979].
 Crucially, statistical significance alone is not enough to declare a "win".
 HERA simultaneously requires the effect size to exceed data-driven thresholds:
-    * **Stochastic Dominance:** Measured by Cliff's Delta ($d$), ensuring robustness against outliers.
+    * **Stochastic Dominance:** Measured by Cliff's Delta ($d$) [@Cliff1993], ensuring robustness against outliers.
     * **Magnitude:** Measured by the Relative Difference (RelDiff).
-    * **Adaptive Thresholds:** Instead of fixed constants, HERA calculates adaptive thresholds using a Percentile Bootstrap on the empirical distribution of effects within the study.
+    * **Adaptive Thresholds:** Instead of fixed constants, HERA calculates adaptive thresholds using a Percentile Bootstrap on the empirical distribution of effects within the study [@Efron1993].

 2.  **Sequential Ranking Logic:**
     * **Stage 1 (Initial Sort):** Datasets are ranked by the number of "wins" in the primary metric (Metric 1).
 Ties are broken by stochastic dominance or mean values.